 It is likely that the change is still being processed on our system, through SPINE.
 It can take some time for the change to be validated, so please wait a few days and check the system again.
 If it is still not visible, then please contact us.

 You may have a received a deduction for this patient because they have registered with another GP Practice shortly after registering with your Practice.

-The urgent request form can be downloaded here.
-You should use this form if your request is clinically urgent, or if the request is in relation to adoption; gender re-assignment; witness protection; or a safeguarding investigation.
+You should only use this form if your request is clinically urgent, or if the request is in relation to adoption; gender re-assignment; witness protection; or a safeguarding investigation.

 Please note, this urgent request process doesn’t necessarily accelerate the time it will take to move the paper record.

-If you have any queries on this new process, please email us at PCSE.firstname.lastname@example.org and put ‘Urgent record request’ in the email subject line.
+If you have any queries on this new process, please contact us via the online enquiries form.
+Select ‘Medical record movement’ and complete the details requested.

 We do not have access to patient summary sheets or medical information so are unable to assist with this issue.